-While we achieved a net profit of \$1.8 million in the year ended December 31, 2019, we incurred net losses of \$2.6 million, \$3.8 million and \$3.6 million in the three years ended December 31, 2018 and have not maintained consistent profitable operations in the past.
-We have incurred an accumulated deficit of approximately \$19.7 million since inception and our working capital deficiency amounted to \$1.2 million as of December 31, 2019.
+While we achieved net profits of \$2.6 million and \$1.8 million in the years ended December 31, 2020 and 2019, respectively, we have not maintained consistent profitable operations in the past.
+We have incurred an accumulated deficit of approximately \$17.1 million since inception and our working capital amounted to \$9.1 million as of December 31, 2020.
 There can be no assurance that we will be able to operate profitably in the future.
 To the extent that we incur operating losses in the future, we may have insufficient working capital to fund our operations.
 If we do not generate sufficient cash from operations, we will be required to obtain additional financing or reduce our level of expenditure.
 Such financing may not be available in the future, or, if available, may not be on terms favorable to us.
 If adequate funds are not available to us, our business, and results of operations and financial condition will be materially and adversely affected.